 1.1 Vertical component of motion

 During stroke, the organism applies a thrust force (e.g., muscles, flagella).
 Part of this force is dedicated to a vertical lift.
-This upward motion follows Archimedes’ force (due to the difference between medium and body densities), but is opposed to weight (due to gravity) and drag (due to medium density and viscosity).
+This upward motion follows Archimedes’ force (due to the difference between medium and body densities), but is opposed to weight (due to gravity) and drag (due to medium density and viscosity)